AmirRabiee2001/cinemagic/README.md

 This project is free for educational and personal use.
 However, you are required to adhere to the following terms:

-1. Non-commercial Use: You may not use this project for any commercial purposes without prior permission.
+1. Non-commercial Use: You may not use this project for any commercial purposes.

 2. Attribution: If you use any part of this project or its codebase in your own work, please provide proper attribution by linking back to this repository.